sarasgambato/ResearchTrack1_Assignment2/README.md

 In particular, we were asked to:
 - use ROS (Robot-Operating-System) for controlling the robot;
 - create a node for the control of the robot;
-- create an additional node to increase/decrease the velocity and reset the position of the robot.
+- create an additional node which interacts with the user to increase/decrease the velocity and reset the position of the robot.

+Regarding the last point, what I decided to do was to create two separate nodes (apart from the [Controller node](#controller-node)), one to interact with the user ([UI node](#ui-node)) and one to actually modify the robot position and velocity ([Service node](#service-node)).
+The two nodes work closely together.

 The following figure shows the circuit that was used for the simulation.
 <p align="center">